membase/ns_server/doc/API/index.markdown

 the default bucket for a pool is, the system will attempt to connect dumb clients to a bucket named "default".
 If it does not exist, the connection will be dropped.
 An alert should be generated.

-Preferred ports may be set for a bucket.
-They type and number of the port is defined at the pool level, but the bucket may tell clients to use a particular kind of port.
-This allows system operators to, if the client does not override the behavior, configure whether clients will use an intelligent connection, a straight caching connection or a kvstore connection.
-System operators or developers using the routing port will see some overhead compared to connecting to the caching or kvstore port directly, but do not have to deal with pool reconfiguration events.

 Clients MUST NOT rely on the node list here to create their "server list" for when connecting.
 They MUST instead issue an HTTP get call to the bucket to